 3. Social Media

-The last part of my research lead me to social media inputting hashtags like #medify and #ukcat on platforms such as Instagram and Twitter.
+The last part of my research leads me to social media inputting hashtags like #medify and #ukcat on platforms such as Instagram and Twitter.
 I read countless posts and tweets that dated as far back as 2016.
 There were students mostly with positive responses to the course, with many reaching out to thank the company.
 Find some of the most recent tweets: